Questions about UltraScan-in-a-Box (USiaB):

 Return to Index

-3. What makes USiaB so secure? - USiaB is designed to be more secure than your tyical Windows computer.
+5. What makes USiaB so secure? - USiaB is designed to be more secure than your tyical Windows computer.
 First, the USiaB system is typically installed within a secure laboratory environment, where physical access is well controlled.
 The server is installed on a private network, internal to the company, and not in the cloud.
 All components are executing on the server itself, not on a remote system outside of your control.
 Second, USiaB uses two separate networks.
-The first is used iby the user to connect to the server, the second is a private, non-routable network to communicate with the Optima AUC whose operating system is no longer up-to-date with the latest security standard.
+The first is used by the user to connect to the server, the second is a private, non-routable network to communicate with the Optima AUC whose operating system is no longer up-to-date with the latest security standard.
+The second network is directly firewalled by USiaB to prevent unauthorized access even from within your organization.
 Communications on all networks are encrypted, and the first network can only communicate over port 22 (secure shell), and uses a multi-factor authentication: 1. username, 2. public/private RSA digital key pairs, 3. source IP address validation, and 4. optionally a passpharase.
 VNC is used to transport the GUI information efficiently even over a slower network, but the connection is end-to-end encrypted by forcing the connection through a ssh tunnel.
 Similarly, the remote maintenance by AUC Solutions is performed using a reverse ssh tunnel to AUC Solution's secure server, which avoids opening any ports on the outside of the corporate firewall - the server is therefore invisible on the Internet.
 Additional information is available through the UltraScan-in-a-Box overview video

 Return to Index